quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

 ```

-# Packaging the application
+## Packaging the application
 QuantumMaid applications can be packaged in exactly the same way as every other normal Java
 application.
-A common way to achieve this would by using the [maven-assembly-plugin](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html).
+A common way to achieve this would be to use the [maven-assembly-plugin](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html).
 All you need to do is add the following code to your `pom.xml` and replace `de.quantummaid.tutorials.basic.step4.WebService` with the fully
 qualified domain name of your `WebService` class: